BEST THINGS TO DO IN GALLE SRI LANKA – Complete Guide

 The Galle lighthouse and Fort Meeran Jumma Masjid

-If you only have the time to visit one thing in Galle, it has to be the famous Galle Lighthouse.
-The beautiful, picture perfect lighthouse, framed by palm trees with the Indian Ocean in the background, is the postcard-perfect Sri Lanka picture.
+If you only have the time to visit one thing in Galle, it has to be the famous Galle Fort Lighthouse.
+The beautiful, picture perfect lighthouse, fringed by palm trees with the Emerald blue Indian Ocean in the background, is the postcard-perfect Sri Lanka picture.
 The Galle Lighthouse is the oldest lighthouse in Sri Lanka and was built in 1848.
 But unfortunately it was completely destroyed by a fire in 1934 because of its wooden construction.
-Luckily the British rebuilt it in 1939 and nowadays it’s still in use!
+Luckily the British rebuilt it in 1939 and nowadays the 26.5 meters high lighthouse is still in use!

 Go shopping at the boutique shops